jarma4/tasker/README.md

 - IndexedDB
 - MediaRecorder
 - Voice to Text API from AssemblyAI
--

 ### VPN Status
-Shows the status of VPN connection by checking JSON file created by cron job running on host every 5 minutes.
+Shows the status of VPN connection by checking JSON file created by cron job running on host every 10 minutes.
+If VPN shows down, user is notified via a text message.

 Uses:
 - Telynx SMS API

 ### Router Snapshot
 Takes screen shot of who's connected to wifi router at prescribed time.

 Uses:
 - Puppeteer
--

 ### Stock Watch
 Gets stock quotes from Google Finance